-Lead-Acid batteries require that charge be performed under constant voltage conditions, with an initial current under a specified maximum value.
+Lead-Acid batteries require that charge be performed under constant voltage conditions, with an initial current limited to a maximum specified value.

-Constant Voltage means that the voltage of the battery will be maintained at the specified value by continuously adjusting (reducing) the charge current.
+Constant Voltage means that the voltage of the battery will be maintained at the specified value by continuously adjusting (reducing) the charge current as charge is being absorbed in the plates of the battery being charged.